-We have entered into employment agreements with each of our named executive officers, which became effective upon the closing of our initial public offering.
+We entered into employment agreements with each of our named executive officers, which became effective upon the closing of our initial public offering in November 2017.
 Except as noted below, these employment agreements provide for "at will" employment.

 John H. Tucker